 The retrieval algorithm uses an iterative retrieval scheme based on Bayesian optimal estimation to retrieve a set of atmospheric, surface and instrument parameters, referred to as the state vector, from measured spectral radiances, Boesch et al., 2011; Connor et al., 2008.
 The forward model, used to relate the state vector to the measured radiances, includes the LIDORT, Spurr, 2008, and TWOSTR, Spurr et al., 2011, radiative transfer models combined with a fast 2 orders of scattering vector radiative transfer code Natraj et al., 2008.
-In addition, we use a principal component analysis (PCA)-based fast RT scheme described in Somkuti et al., 2017, in order to accelerate the radiative transfer component of the retrieval algorithm.
+In order to accelerate the radiative transfer component of the retrieval algorithm, the code uses the low stream interpolation (LSI) method described in O'Dell, 2010, or the principal component analysis (PCA)-based fast RT scheme described in Somkuti et al., 2017.

 In addition to the Full-Physics retrieval products, we also offer a separate product for CH4, which is retrieved using the Full-Physics algorithm modified by the "proxy" technique (OCPR) as discussed in, Parker et al., 2011 and, Parker et al., 2015.
 CO2 is known to vary in the atmosphere much less than CH4 and as the CO2 absorption band is spectrally close to that of CH4 we can use the CO2 as a proxy for the light path to minimize common spectral artefacts due to aerosol scattering and instrumental effect.
-CH4 and CO2 retrievals are carried out sequentially with channels at 1.65 μm and 1.61 μm respectively.
+CH4 and CO2 retrievals are carried out sequentially with channels at 1.65 μ m and 1.61 μ m respectively.

 In order to obtain a volume mixing ratio (VMR) of CH4, it is necessary to multiply the retrieved XCH4/XCO2 ratio by a model XCO2.
-We obtain the CO2 VMRs from the median of a model CO2 ensemble that comprises of GEOS-Chem (University of Edinburgh), LMDZ/MACC-II and NOAA CarbonTracker, convolved with scene-dependent instrument averaging kernels obtained from the GOSAT 1.6 μ m CO2 retrieval.
+We obtain the CO2 VMRs from the median of a model CO2 ensemble that comprises GEOS-Chem (University of Edinburgh), LMDZ/MACC-II and NOAA CarbonTracker, convolved with scene-dependent instrument averaging kernels obtained from the GOSAT 1.6 μm CO2 retrieval.

-Figures 1-3 show the global seasonal variation of XCO2 and XCH4 over all three data products between April 2009 and December 2017.
+Figures 1-3 show the global seasonal variation of XCO_2 and XCH_4 over all three data products between April 2009 and December 2019.

-Figure 1: Global seasonal maps of UoL GOSAT XCO_2 (CO2_GOS_OCFP) retrieved between April 2009 and December 2017.
+Figure 1: Global seasonal maps of UoL GOSAT XCO2 (CO2_GOS_OCFP) retrieved between April 2009 and December 2019.